bintangperyoga/Income-Result-Predictions-Using-the-Naive-Bayes-Method/README.md

 # Income-Result-Predictions-Using-the-Naive-Bayes-Method
-open .pdf file to see the description
+open .pdf and .doc file to see the description